Frequently Asked Questions

 Yes, although generally PIs will not be awarded more than one CRC grant during an academic year (August - July).
 If a PI is awarded more than one CRC grant in an academic year, they may be asked to choose which grant they would like to receive.
 However, there are exceptions in the following cases:

-1. During the year that an applicant is eligible to apply for the First Year Assistant Professor grant, that faculty member may also apply as a PI or Co-PI for other CRC programs.
+1. During the years that an applicant is eligible to apply for the First Year Assistant Professor grant, that faculty member may also apply as a PI or Co-PI for other CRC programs.

 PLEASE NOTE: With the exception of the EIEG program, only one application from a PI or Co-PI may be submitted to any given CRC program per competition round.
 If a faculty member submits a proposal as a PI, they cannot be listed as a Co-PI on another proposal within the same round of competition.
 Faculty members included as a Co-PI on an EIEG proposal may be included on one other EIEG proposal per competition round.